datalad-handbook/book/docs/basics/101-102-populate.rst

    $ datalad save -m "add reference book about git" books/progit.pdf

-.. find-out-more:: Some more on save

 Regarding your second remark, you're right that a :command:`datalad save` without a path specification would write all of the currently untracked files or modifications to the history.
+But check the :find-out-more:`on how to tell it otherwise <fom-save-updated-only>`.

+.. find-out-more:: How to save already tracked dataset components only?
+   :name: fom-save-updated-only
+   :float:

-   There are some ways to mitigate this: A :command:`datalad save -m "concise message" --updated` (or the shorter form of ``--updated``, ``-u``) will only write *modifications* to the history, not untracked files.
+   A :command:`datalad save -m "concise message" --updated` (or the shorter form of ``--updated``, ``-u``) will only write *modifications* to the history, not untracked files.
 Later, we will also see ``.gitignore`` files that let you hide content from version control.
 However, it is good practice to safely store away modifications or new content.
 This improves your dataset and workflow, and will be a requirement for executing certain commands.

 A :command:`datalad status` should now be empty, and our dataset's history should look like this: